|

 within a text editor, and so forth.
 Some devices do not allow the

-direct editing of the value of an Item
+direct editing of the value of an Item, but instead

 require the user to switch to an off-screen editor.
 In such devices,